EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/04_testing/README.md

 - **Cypress**: `cy.intercept`, fixtures, custom commands, `cy.session`
 - **Vitest browser mode**: the one component jsdom cannot test, tested for real (demo, nothing to fill in)
+- **Sabotage**: break the source on purpose, and check that the right test — and only it — goes red

 ## Prerequisites